top of page

 Overall, crop irrigation systems are essential to the success of modern farming practices and are key to meeting the growing demand for food in a sustainable way.

-A key aspect to any of these irrigation systems is soil moisture.
+A key aspect of any of these irrigation systems is soil moisture.

 Final thoughts on irrigation systems